AnnnaMm/Fahr-s-disease-detection/README.md

 ## This project aimed to investigate the effectiveness of various CNNs in detecting a rare brain pathology - Fahr's disease, using CT images.
 As part of the study, a new unique dataset was created, which will soon be available on Kaggle.
-The research was funded by grant as part of the "Excellence Initiative - Research University" project and in collaboration with my supervisor, Professor of Adam Mickiewicz University in Poznań.
+The research was funded by grant as part of the "Excellence Initiative - Research University" project and in collaboration with Professor of Adam Mickiewicz University in Poznań.
 > * Datasets sourses:
 >   - _Kaggle:_
 >   - _Kaggle:_